LeeMorinUCF/QMB3311S22/demo_23_PP_Ch_17_Databases/README.md

 Our query in the previous section relied on the fact that our regions and countries were uniquely identified by their names.
 A column in a table that is used this way is called a *key*.
-Your social security number, driver's license number and variaous customer numbers are all keys within databases.
+Your social security number, driver's license number and various customer numbers are all keys within databases.
-Ideally, the values of the keys should be unique, just liek the words in a dictionary.
+Ideally, the values of the keys should be unique, just like the words in a dictionary.

 To tell the database to enforce this constraint, we can use a ```PRIMARY KEY``` clause when we create the table.